 Height: 22 to 27 inches

 Weight: 80 to 130 pounds

-Physical characteristics: Short double coat in black with tan, rust, or mahogany accentsContinue to 5 of 14 below.
+Physical characteristics: Short double coat; can be black with tan, rust, or mahogany accentsContinue to 5 of 14 below.

 05 of 14

 The Doberman pinscher is a highly affectionate and loyal dog breed.
 It can be trained as a guard dog due to its protective nature, but overall it’s quite a gentle breed.
 The sleek Doberman coat is easy to groom and sheds at a moderate rate.
 A weekly brushing or even just rubbing the coat with a wet towel will keep it looking fresh.